 Advancing climate solutions

-ExxonMobil is committed to advancing innovative solutions for a lower-carbon energy future
+ExxonMobil continues to advance innovative solutions for a lower-emission energy future

 What is ExxonMobil’s climate strategy and role in helping advance the energy transition?